 by Maj.
 Calvin L. Collier

 They’ll Do to Tie To!, originally published in 1959, details the 3rd Arkansas regiment of Confederate soldiers in the Civil War who were known for their long knives, or “Arkansas toothpicks.”
 This regiment fought in notable places such as the “sunken road” at Antietam and Gettysburg.
-Please note, the author of this book, Maj.
-Collier, lives out of state and will not be present at the party.

 Things Grew Beautifully Worse: Captain John O’Brien, 30th Arkansas Infantry, C.S.A.

 A native of Ireland, O’Brien heeded his adopted state’s call and cast his lot with the Confederacy.
 Shortly after his enlistment, his unit was sent across the Mississippi River to serve in the Army of Tennessee.
 O’Brien’s diary begins only days prior to the battle of Murfreesboro.
 He provides an honest and detailed description of the battle and his subsequent capture.
 The confusion of battle, the ordeal of the hospital, and the uncertainty of life as a prisoner of war are all vividly portrayed.

 “This Day We Marched Again”: A Union Soldier’s Account of War in Arkansas and the Trans-Mississippi

 edited by Mark K. Christ